ujjwalguptaofficial/jsstore.docs/content/tutorial/update-schema.md

 ---
-Title: "Change Table Schema"
+Title: "Update Schema"
-Keywords: "change, table, schema, database, indexeddb"
+Keywords: "change, update, schema, database, indexeddb"
-Description: "how to change table schema after database is created"
+Description: "how to update db schema after database is created"
 ---

-In order to change your table schema, you need to add an extra property 'version' with a value greater than current Db Version.
+database schema can be updated by incrementing the version in database object.

 #### Example

-Change the version in your table schema

 ```
-var table1 = {
+var db = {
-    name: "table_name",
+    name: "db_name",
-     columns: {
-        column1: { dataType: 'datatype', primaryKey: true },
-        column2 : { dataType: 'datatype'},
-        ..... ,
-        columnN: { dataType: 'datatype' }
-    },
+    tables:[],
     version: 2 //Default version is 1.
 }
 ```